hashintel/hash/README.md

 of a block in development
 `yarn workspace @hashintel/block-<block-under-development> run dev --port 3010`.

+When referring to local blocks in `blockPaths.json`, please note that you need to use `http://host.docker.internal:PORT` instead of `http://localhost:PORT`.
+You also need to make sure that your `/etc/hosts` file is configured (see [Getting started](#getting-started) section).

 ## Build blocks

 In order to build individual blocks, use `yarn build-block:<blockname>`.
 Use `yarn build-blocks` to